Cyber Secure Industrial Computing | IEC 62443 Compliant

 Certified Cyber Secure Modular Computing Boxes

 Advantech's TPC-B series of modular computing boxes deliver flexible, high-performance industrial computing designed to meet a wide range of application needs.
+When paired with compatible display modules, they can be seamlessly configured into full-featured panel PCs, allowing the freedom to scale from compact systems to larger, application-specific solutions.

 The TPC-B520 and TPC-B300 models have officially received IEC 62443-4-2 Verification of Compliance (VoC) from Bureau Veritas, allowing them to strengthen industrial cybersecurity, support NIS2 alignment, and build more resilient automation architectures.